West Virginia University Postpones Fan Day After Five Are Diagnosed With Hand, Foot, & Mouth Disease

 “I know fans who were planning on attending Fan Day will be disappointed, but this is in the best interest of all involved.
 Our medical staff is doing an excellent job of addressing the matter.
 However, there is no reason to put the general public at risk.”

 Hand, foot, and mouth disease (HFMD) is highly contagious but is not generally a dangerous ailment.
-Its a viral infection that presents with sores in the mouth and rashes on the hands and feet.
+It’s a viral infection that presents with sores in the mouth and rashes on the hands and feet.
 It usually runs its course in a few days.

 There seems to have been a higher number of cases of HFMD in the news this year.
 Forbes reports that Indiana, South Carolina, Tennessee, and Virginia have all reported outbreaks.
 Noah Syndergaard of the New York Mets and J.A.
 Happ of the New York Yankees have both been pulled from team rosters for the illness.